St. Lucia: Simply Beautiful

 With a secluded feel and breathtaking beauty, St. Lucia is a utopia for ecotourists.
 Twin green-mantled peaks known as the Pitons tower over a verdant, rolling landscape.
 They rise out of the azure sea and dominate the skyline, as if standing guard over the island’s natural splendors.
 A luxurious rainforest blankets much of St. Lucia; other attractions include a drive-through volcano, bubbling sulfur springs, plunging waterfalls, banana plantations, quaint villages, and palm-fringed black- and white-sand beaches.
 Find solace in the enchanted island’s unspoiled bounty.

-The French took control of St. Lucia in 1635, kicking off a 200-year-long political struggle with the British, each vying to control the island’s vast resources.
+The French took control in 1635, kicking off a 200-year struggle with the British, each vying to control the island’s vast resources.
 In 1814, the Treaty of Paris settled things in the Brits’ favor, but the French left an indelible mark.
 Today, English is St. Lucia’s official language.

 Get a taste of island flavor at the buzzing Castries Public Market, where over 300 vendors sell everything from local spices to rum to artisanal crafts.
 Just two blocks south of the market, a giant 400-year-old samaan tree stands watch over Derek Walcott Square.